 The pulsed dye laser produces an intensive but gentle burst of laser light at a certain frequency that is absorbed by blood vessels and not by the skin.
 In this way, the laser does not damage the skin and only destroys the excess vessels underneath the skin, thus reducing the risk of scarring or need for surface healing.
-See Before and After Photos of Vbeam PRIMA.

-How The Pulsed Dye Laser Works
+How Does a Pulsed Dye Laser Work?